Vermarashi/genetic_ancestry/README.md

+RNAScope-Ancestry: A Cross-Modality Framework for Inferring Genetic Ancestry from RNA-Seq with Application to MECA

 #Here’s a draft README.md you can use for your GitHub repository.
 I’ve structured it so others can clearly understand what each uploaded file does and how to run your genetic ancestry workflow.
 You can tweak the wording depending on your exact pipeline.